Murders of Dean and Tina Clouse: Recovery of Holly Marie Clouse

-Holly Marie was found alive in Oklahoma at 42 years old on 7 June 2022, which was also coincidentally Dean’s birthday.
+Holly Marie was found alive in Oklahoma at 42 years old on 7 June 2022, which was also coincidentally Dean's birthday.
 While the search for Holly Marie was ongoing, it was hypothesized that if she were to be alive, she would not be aware of her identity or past, which ended up being correct.
 While several different agencies were involved in the investigation into Holly Marie's disappearance, confusion occurred over whether her name was spelled as Hollie or Holly.
 When investigators asked to see her birth certificate, they found that it had been sealed due to an adoption.

-While few details of Holly Marie’s life have been released out of respect for her privacy, it has been reported that she has led a satisfactory life, with a 20-year marriage, five children and two young grandchildren.
+While few details of Holly Marie's life have been released out of respect for her privacy, it has been reported that she has led a satisfactory life, with a 20-year marriage, five children and two young grandchildren.
 Details of her childhood are also being kept confidential due to the investigation into her parents' deaths being an active case, but it has been stated that her adoptive family was never considered suspect in her case.
 The church that took Holly in had adopted her to a family, and both the church and the family were unaware of how Holly had come to be in the possession of the church and nomadic group.
 Holly Marie met with her biological family over Zoom the same day she was found, and NCMEC helped to fund a visit to Florida in November, 2022 so she could meet them in person.
 In a 2023 interview with ABC, it was revealed that Holly Marie's adoptive father, Philip McGoldrick, was the pastor at the church where Holly Marie was left as a baby.
-Goldrick has said that the two women who left Holly Marie also gave him Holly Marie's birth certificate, as well as a note reportedly written by Dean Clouse that waived parental rights to Holly Marie.
+McGoldrick has said that the two women who left Holly Marie also gave him Holly Marie's birth certificate, as well as a note reportedly written by Dean Clouse that waived parental rights to Holly Marie.